SlimeTraditionalTranslation/Slimefun-Main-Wiki/pages/Pressure-Chamber.md

 ## Usage

-The Pressure Chamber is used to put pressure on items, check out the Pressure Chamber in the Slimefun Guide in-game for more recipes.<br>
+The Pressure Chamber is used to put pressure on items, check out the Pressure Chamber in the Slimefun Guide in-game for more recipes.

-To use the Pressure Chamber, put the items (with the correct pattern) in the dispenser and your items will be output when you right click the cauldron.<br>
+To use the Pressure Chamber, put the items (with the correct pattern) in the dispenser and your items will be output when you right click the cauldron.